-Lal Bahadur Shastri was the Indian statesman who rose to the occasion and held the top office at a time when riots were rife, famines were prevalent and the threat of war loomed large.
+Lal Bahadur Shastri rose to the occasion and held the top office at a time when riots were rife, famines were prevalent and the threat of war loomed large.
 The enormity of his character was visible even to the blind eye, for he was soft-spoken and simple in demeanour, but his voice reverberated in the hearts of fifty crore Indians whom he led by example.

 Born in 1904, on 2nd of October in Mughalsarai, he acquired virtues like courage and patience at a noticeably young age.
-Why, after all he was a Kayastha, the legendary community who were sought by the Mughals in Delhi and Nizams in Hyderabad, by the British government and by independent India, for their administrative prowess, efficient recordkeeping and quick wit (even today, most Kayasthas serve as administrators in the Government of India and have risen to become Principal and Cabinet secretaries).
+Why, after all he was a kayastha, the legendary community who were sought by the Mughals in Delhi and Nizams in Hyderabad, by the British government and by independent India for their administrative prowess, efficient recordkeeping and quick wit (even today, most kayasthas serve as administrators in the Government of India and have risen to become Principal and Cabinet secretaries).
 Hence, the community followed a tradition of being educated in Urdu and Islamic scriptures from an early age.
-Lal Bahadur Srivastava, as he was known earlier, began his primary education under a maulvi, which came to a halt in sixth standard when his entire family moved to Varanasi.
+Lal Bahadur Srivastava, as he was known earlier, began his primary education under a maulvi (Islamic scholar), which came to a halt in sixth standard when his entire family moved to Varanasi.
 He joined seventh standard in Harish Chandra High School, where he dropped his surname to identify as casteless.

 Such was young Shastri, short yet strong, subtle yet visible.